Why did the Pac-12 fall apart? Analyzing George Kliavkoff's last season stumbles that resulted in Pac-12's collapse

 Why did the Pac-12 fall apart?

 In a widely anticipated move, the Pac-12 fired George Kliavkoff as commissioner on Monday, marking the end of his tenure in charge of the conference.
-The administrator took over the helm of affairs in 2021, replacing Larry Scott, who left the conference in an embattled situation.
+The administrator took over the league's helm in 2021, replacing Larry Scott, who left the conference in an embattled situation.

-Kliavkoff was brought in by the conference to tackle the many problems the league was facing at the time.
+Kliavkoff was brought in to tackle the many problems the league faced at the time.
 However, he failed to meet the expectations as the conference crumbled under him.
-In less than three, 10 of the 12 members of the league departed, leading to a chaotic situation.
+In less than three months, 10 of the league's 12 members departed as chaos reigned.

 Why did the Pac-12 fall apart?

-Notably, the conference was reportedly offered a deal that would pay each team over $30 million in media revenue annually by ESPN.
+The conference was reportedly offered a deal that would pay each team over $30 million in media revenue annually by ESPN.
 However, the league's president asked Kliavkoff to reject it for a better deal.
-ESPN notably moved on to seal a deal with the Big 12 instead.
+ESPN moved on to seal a deal with the Big 12 instead.

-The leadership of Kliavkoff eventually reached an agreement with Apple on a five-year subscription-based streaming deal.
-The deal initially offered to pay each school $23 million but a counteroffer lifted it to $25 million.
+Kliavkoff eventually reached an agreement with Apple on a five-year subscription-based streaming deal.
+The deal initially offered to pay each school $23 million, but a counteroffer lifted that figure to $25 million.
 It also comes with incentives based on subscribers.

 However, many Pac-12 teams were not comfortable with the deal and decided to take the exit door.
-Notably, many of them had already perfected the plan to potentially leave if the numbers of the media deal were not satisfactory.
+Many had already perfected the plan to potentially leave if the numbers of the media deal were not satisfactory.

 Which schools left the Pac-12 under Kliavkoff?

-Colorado became the third team to exit the league as they returned to the Big 12 in the summer of 2023.
+Colorado became the third team to exit the league as it returned to the Big 12 in the summer of 2023.
 The Buffaloes, through the influence of donors, did not wait to see the numbers of the media deal.
-Subsequent departure happened after the agreement with Apple.
+Their departure happened after the agreement with Apple.

-Failing to sign the grant of rights, Washington and Oregon moved to the Big Ten, Arizona, Arizona and Utah joined the Big Ten, while Stanford, Cal and SMU moved to the Atlantic Coast Conference.
-The league is left with Oregon State and Washington State.
+Failing to sign the grant of rights, Washington and Oregon moved to the Big Ten; Arizona State, Arizona and Utah joined the Big 12; while Stanford, Cal and SMU moved to the Atlantic Coast Conference.
+The league was left with Oregon State and Washington State.

 Edited by Ribin Peter